cs3org/reva/examples/sciencemesh/README.md

 * follow the rest of https://reva.link/docs/tutorials/share-tutorial/

 ### Running the datatx tutorial
-After you've run `make revad` and `make reva` once in one of the two containers as detailed above, you do:
+After you've started the Docker testnet with container as above, you do:
 * `docker exec -it revad1.docker bash` and then:
 ```
 cd /etc/revad/datatx